 Make sure the tool bit is against the piston by placing the tool bit against the ground and then putting down pressure on the breaker.
-See the illustrations below.
+See the illustrations on page 11.

 Figure 1.
 Greasing the Top of the Tool Bit